-Machine Learning: Natural Language Processing by Stas Bekman
+Machine Learning: LLM/VLM Training and Engineering by Stas Bekman

-My name is Stas Bekman and I'm a software engineer who enjoys tinkering, building reliable systems and excells at identifying and solving problems.
+My name is Stas Bekman and I'm a software engineer who enjoys tinkering, building reliable systems and who excells at identifying and solving problems, and writes about it.

 I have been writing software since 1994.

-I have worked in multiple domains, for many years taught at major tech conferences and user groups, published several books, and currently I specialize in the natural language processing (NLP) domain of machine learning.
+I have worked in multiple domains, for many years taught at major tech conferences and user groups, published several books, and currently I specialize in training large language models (LLM) (and multi-modal) in the Pytorch ecosystem.

 While I can build a whole system from the ground up, I have a knack, intuition and an extended experience dealing with a variety of problems in software.
-In particular, I'm good at identifying and sorting out performance issues, such as memory leaks, speed bottlenecks, but also various other types of bugs in systems.
+In particular, I'm good at identifying and sorting out performance issues, such as memory leaks, speed bottlenecks, but also various other types of bugs in systems (in particular difficult bugs).

-Most of the time ML users don't realize that they waste money and resources because their programs are inefficient.
-Surely you can always throw more money at your project to buy/rent more powerful hardware and waste more electricity, but very often you can instead make your software lean and efficient.
+Most of the time ML users don't realize that they waste money and resources because their programs are inefficient and some hardware components cause bottlenecks.
+Surely you can always throw more money at your project to buy/rent more powerful hardware and waste more electricity and time, but very often you can instead make your software lean and efficient.

 Currently I train Retrieval Augmented Generation (RAG) LLMs at Contextual.AI.